SoftwareAG/webmethods-api-control-plane/articles/documentation/README.md

 ### Configuring API Gateway to connect to API Control Plane

+> **Note:** To configure webMethods API Gateway to connect to API Control Plane, API Gateway must be in version **10.15 Fix 4 or higher**.

-For instructions to configure API Gateway Agent connectivity with API Control Plane go [here](https://documentation.softwareag.com/webmethods/api_control_plane/wco10-15/webhelp/wco-webhelp/index.html#page/wco-webhelp%2Fco-agent.html%23).
+The instructions to configure API Gateway connectivity with API Control Plane can be found in this article [here](../../deployment/agent/webmethods-api-gateway/README.md) and in the product documentation [here](https://documentation.softwareag.com/webmethods/api_control_plane/wco10-15/webhelp/wco-webhelp/index.html#page/wco-webhelp%2Fco-agent.html%23).

 ###### [Back to Top](#product-documentation)
 ***